shanebarringer/generator-opinionated-express-mvc/README.md

 ## Description

-Sets up an Express API configured for use with Postgres database using bookshelf and knex.
+Sets up an Express API configured for use with Postgres database through bookshelf and knex.
 Includes two resources with restful route configuraiton and associations.

 This generator assumes user has postgres installed and running.